secureworks/flowsynth/README.md

 `pip install .`

-If you want to run the source locally without installing, he following python modules are required to run Flowsynth:
+If you want to run the source locally without installing, the following python modules are required to run Flowsynth:

 +	argparse